 Hilton Head Island

-Hilton Head
+Airlines Flying to Hilton Head

-Hilton Head Island is considered America’s favorite island, and Savannah/Hilton Head International Airport is conveniently located nearby, offering many nonstop destinations to choose from.
 With 12 miles of unspoiled beaches; 24 golf courses on-island and over 40 in the immediate area; and dozens of resorts, hotels, and B&Bs, Hilton Head Island is among the premier leisure and recreation centers on the Atlantic coast.
 Learn more about Hilton Head’s attractions below.

-Hilton Head Historic Attractions
+Hilton Head Island Attractions

 The island has a rich past.
 Hilton Head played host to several events that influenced and shaped the history of the area and the nation.
 Its geography and placement near the mouth of the Savannah River and at the entrance of Port Royal Sound made the island a strategic food gathering, economic, and military location.
 The island was named after British explorer Captain William Hilton in 1663.